-2.2.3.3.1 Groundwater Inflows
+2.2.5.3.2 Groundwater Inflows

-Groundwater enters the Basin's aquifers by: subsurface inflow, direct percolation of precipitation, streambed recharge, irrigation return flows, septic system return flows, and managed aquifer recharge in simulations of future basin conditions.
+Groundwater enters the Basin's aquifers by: subsurface inflow, direct percolation of precipitation, streambed recharge, irrigation return flows, septic system return flows, and managed aquifer recharge in simulations of future Basin conditions.

-Substantial subsurface inflow enters the Basin from the Purisima Highlands Subbasin along the northern Basin boundary and from the Pajaro Valley Subbasin, south of the Aptos Fault (Figure 2-50).
-There are lesser subsurface inflows across the Basin boundary from the Santa Margarita Basin, however, the net flow is an outflow to the Santa Margarita Basin (Figure 2-50).
-There are places along the coast where subsurface flows moving onshore from beneath the ocean occur, however over the entire coastal boundary net flows are outflows (Figure 2-50).
+Substantial subsurface inflow enters the Basin from the Purisima Highlands Subbasin along the northern Basin boundary and from the Pajaro Valley Subbasin, south of the Aptos area faulting (Figure 2-53).
+There are lesser subsurface inflows across the Basin boundary from the Santa Margarita Basin, however, the net flow is an outflow to the Santa Margarita Basin (Figure 2-53).
+There are places along the coast where subsurface flows moving onshore from beneath the ocean occur, however over the entire coastal boundary net flows are outflows (Figure 2-53).